Cerenaut/bilateral-brain/README.md

 # Getting started

+## Terminology

+In this project, we use a backbone (e.g. resnet or vgg type architectures) to create larger networks (either 1 hemisphere or 2) with one or two classifier heads.

+- **Fine/Coarse**: This project is designed for hierarchical datasets such as CIFAR100, where each image has a `fine` and a `coarse` label. `Fine` is the narrow/specific description, such as dolphin, and `Coarse` is the broad/general description, such as sea creature
+- **Architecture**: The backbone used i.e. the architecture for a single hemisphere
+- **Single/Dual Head**: The number of heads.
+Each head is a classifier, and can be trained on either fine labels or coarse labels
+- **Macro-architecture**: The whole network, including hemispheres and heads

+## The main idea
+The main idea is to:
+1) Train individual hemispheres in a way that makes them specialized So one hemisphere is trained on fine labels, the other with coarse.

+2) Then the pre-trained hemispheres are combined into a bilateral architecture (i.e. two hemispheres), with two heads.
+One head is for fine labels, the other for coarse.
+The output of each hemisphere are concatenated to create one set of features that are fed into each head.
+The hemispheres are pre-trained in step (1), and so here they are frozen (they will not be trained); only the heads are trained and tested.

-### Guide to the folder structure:
+## Guide to the folder structure:

-- classification:
-Train one single hemispheres at a time.

-- hemishperes:
-Combine the hemispheres and train and test only the last layers.
+- arch_single_head: Train/Test one single hemisphere, with one head
+- arch_dual_head: Train/Test a macro-architecture consisting of optionally one or two hemispheres, with two heads

-### Preparing the data
+## Preparing the data

 Download [CIFAR100](https://www.cs.toronto.edu/~kriz/cifar.html) for python, and put it in your chosen folder.

-Modify the paths in `prepare_cifar.py` (at the top of the file), and run the script to create the fine and coarse dataset folders.
+Modify the paths in `data_scripts/prepare_cifar.py` (at the top of the file), and run the script to create the fine and coarse dataset folders.

 Each folder has a `config.yaml` which you can use configure the experiment.
 In particular, set the path to dataset and checkpoints there.